 Stylish Design

-The dual flush options give you 0.8 gallons on the lighter flush and 1.28 gallons on the higher flush.
-It is one of the best performers in its class.
+The two flush options use 0.8 gallons on the lighter flush and 1.28 gallons on the stronger flush.
+This toilet removes waste very efficiently.

 Soft-Close Seat